8 Making Tracks Fellows selected from the UK and around the world

 A two-week UK tour of 10 partner venues

 The Making Tracks Tour takes place following our opening residency.
-Our current partner venues are Oxford North Wall, Cambridge Junction, Lincoln Performing Arts Centre, Firth Hall (Sheffield), The National Centre for Early Music (York), The Stables (Milton Keynes), Queen’s Hall (Edinburgh), St George’s (Bristol), Norwich Arts Centre and Kings Place (London).
+Our current partner venues include The North Wall (Oxford), Lakeside Arts (Nottingham), Settle Victoria Hall (Settle), Firth Hall (Sheffield), The National Centre for Early Music (York), St George’s (Bristol), Norwich Arts Centre and The Music Halls Project (London).

 10 Fellow-led youth music workshops